learnitmyway/learnitmyway/README.md

 ## Backups

-Articles that have been published externally are found on the `backup` branch
+Articles that have been published externally are found on a `backup/*` branch